MillionConcepts/lhorizon/readme.md

 the lunar surface.
 In the process I extended it to implement a more efficient parser, add support for fast queries in bulk, and remove the use of `astroquery` and `astropy` features (in particular, `astropy` tables are very powerful, but too slow for the applications I wrote this for).
-At some point, I realized that a fast, standalone interface to Horizons might be useful to the community at large, and decided to polish it into a general-use package.
+At some point, I realized that a fast, standalone interface to Horizons might be useful to the community at large and decided to polish it into a general-use package.

 ### pronunciation

 along the lines of "l'horizon" or "low-ree-zahn;" like "the horizon" in French, or the famous Palm Springs Desert Modern hotel (an easy drive from Pasadena).

 ## installation